minhhoit/yacms/docs/search-engine.rst

 Search Engine
 =============

-Mezzanine provides a built-in search engine that allows site visitors to search across different types of content.
+Yacms provides a built-in search engine that allows site visitors to search across different types of content.
 It includes several tools that enable developers to adjust the scope of the site search.
 It also includes a Search API to programmatically interact with the search engine,